dreamerchandra/spell_daily/README.md

 When adding dependencies that should be shared across packages, add them to the root `package.json`.
 Package-specific dependencies should be added to the individual package's `package.json`.

+## Code Formatting

+The workspace uses a unified Prettier configuration located at the root level:

+- Configuration: `.prettierrc.json`
+- Ignore patterns: `.prettierignore`
+- Plugin: `prettier-plugin-tailwindcss` for Tailwind CSS class sorting

+All packages use the same formatting rules, ensuring consistency across the codebase.

 ## Build Output

 - **app**: Static files in `app/dist/`